The Walled Garden

 Holkham Walled Garden, a tranquil, enchanting six acre site dates back to the late 18th century.

-The walled garden is divided into different ‘rooms’ each with their own theme and associated planting plan.
+The walled garden is divided into different ‘squares’ and ‘slips’ each with their own theme and associated planting plan.

-The working garden: Glasshouses play a major part of this room being the dominant feature.
+The Messenger Garden: Glasshouses play a major part of this room being the dominant feature.
 The beds will be redesigned once the work on the glasshouses is completed, but for the moment, it is prairie planting that plays a major part.
+The room gets its name from the large glasshouse currently undergoing restoration, built by Thomas Messenger and co in 1929.

-Kitchen Garden or Vegetable and Fruit Garden: Producing vegetables and fruit to supply the hall all year round, with any surplus provided to The Victoria Inn.
+The Kitchen Garden: Producing vegetables and fruit to supply the hall all year round, with any surplus provided to The Victoria Inn.
 Explore the fruit and vegetables we grow through the seasons, from broad beans to onions, strawberries to apples.
 Sowing, growing, tending and harvesting all happen here, aided by our volunteers and school students.